 The planter mold was a success, you will see a picture of it withing this post.
 The letter molds were an epic fail but I don’t give up, I just need to do some research or change the type of cement I used.

-By the way we did the cement mix by eyeballing it.
-It shouldn’t be too difficult to find the correct consistency, not too runny not too thick…
+By the way, we did the cement mix by eyeballing it.
+It shouldn’t be too difficult to find the correct consistency, not too runny nor too thick…

 We did the same with the rest of the eggshells we had and took it outside to the sun to dry.

 Instructions said you could manipulate the cement up to three hours later so we let them dry for 24 hours.

 We removed the shell, it was really easy.
 I noticed we pushed the twig down so much that in some of them you can see it on the top.
 Oh well, we know what not to do for the next time.

 With a Q-tip and some brown paint, she made some dots for a more realistic look.

 We painted some of them and let them dry while I looked for more stuff around the house to make an Easter vignette.

 The nest was made with some old chairs fillings.
 Every time I upholster an old chair I find that stuff inside so I keep it in a bag because “you never know when it can be handy”.
 And yes, for those KonMarie followers, it brings joy to me 😉